cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/_index.md

 The UI provides the information that you need to add an **Asset Title** and **Image**.
 Now take the next step and define your [Asset Type](/getting-started/assets/asset-type/).

 {{< alert title="Specialized Pentests" color="primary" >}}
-We support additional [asset types](/platform-deep-dive/assets/asset-types/) for [Specialized Pentests](/platform-deep-dive/pentests/pentest-types/#specialized-pentests) conducted by our Professional Services team, such as IoT, Thick Client, and more. <span style="background-color:#FFF9E8;">You can't create a Specialized Pentest or set up a special asset in the UI—we'll do that for you.</span> Once the Specialized Pentest is set up, you can:
+We support additional [asset types](/platform-deep-dive/assets/asset-types/) for [Specialized Pentests](/platform-deep-dive/pentests/pentest-types/#specialized-pentests) conducted by our Professional Services team, such as IoT, Thick Client, and more. <span style="background-color: #ECE6FA; padding: 2px;">You can't create a Specialized Pentest or set up a special asset in the UI—we'll do that for you.</span> Once the Specialized Pentest is set up, you can:
 - Edit the [asset details](#asset-details), except for the asset type
 - Edit pentest details
 {{< /alert >}}